Page PDF

 Requirements

 A Bachelor in Physics provides the student with an understanding of the laws of nature and with the experimental and analytical techniques necessary to describe and solve problems in physical systems.
 The degree prepares students for further graduate study in physics, astronomy, geophysics, medicine, engineering or many other diverse fields.
-Bachelor's receipients also find employment in a variety of industries and careers, including engineering, education, computer science, programming, electronics, energy and the environment, geology, medical physics, optics, finance, law and more.
+Bachelor's recipients also find employment in a variety of industries and careers, including engineering, education, computer science, programming, electronics, energy and the environment, geology, medical physics, optics, finance, law and more.

 Total Program Credits: 120